Last updated: 20 January 2023

 As an organisation that offers software for the purposes of compliance with anti-money laundering requirements, Kyckr advocates for transparency, accountability and compliance with legal and regulatory requirements.
 Kyckr is equally passionate about ensuring that its business model and operations are compliant with all relevant laws and regulations including those that concern data protection.
-For example, Kyckr ensures to comply with the European Union’s General Data Protection Regulation 2016/679 (“EU GDPR”) and the UK’s version of the EU GDPR.
+For example, Kyckr ensures to comply with the European Union’s General Data Protection Regulation 2016/679 (“EU GDPR”) and the UK’s version of the EU GDPR, known as the “UK GDPR”.

 Kyckr is made up of several legal entities and together all of these entities form a group.
 This Privacy Notice applies to the entire group and ensures that Kyckr fulfils its information and transparency obligations under data protection law in the countries in which it operates.

-Personal data, or personal information, means any information about an individual from which that person can be identified.
+Personal data means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (also known as “anonymous data”).

 In general, we collect, use, store and transfer different kinds of personal data and we’ve grouped them together below for you: